licenses/lice-lua/README.md

     lua lice.lua mit

-Generate a BSD-3 license, specifying the year and organization/author to be used:
+Generate a BSD-3 license, specifying the year and organization/author to be used (whitespaces are allowed):

-    lua lice.lua -y 2012 -o "Sunlight Foundation"
+    lua lice.lua -y 2012 -o Sunlight Foundation lua lice.lua -y 2013 -o This is My Name

-It also handles range of years.
-The separator should be any (single or sequence of) non-digit characters, except whitespace(s) or dash(es).
+It also allows a range of years as input.
+The separator should be any (single or sequence of) non-digit characters, except dash(es) (whitespaces are allowed):

+    lua lice.lua -y 2012 2013
     lua lice.lua -y 2012.2013
     lua lice.lua -y 2012+2013
     lua lice.lua -y 2012,2013